-There are no other applications for governmental approvals of other proposals related to this proposal directly affecting the property covered by this proposal.
+There are no other applications for governmental approvals of other proposals directly affecting the property covered by this proposal.

 10. List any government approvals or permits that will be needed for your proposal, if known.

 The WA Department of Commerce will be notified of the City's intent to adopt development regulation amendments.